Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

 ```

 At this point, whether you used the above example or wrote your own function, we should now have a *query_llm* function
-which **takes the user query string and returns the model’s response string**.
-Additionally, the model’s context
+which **takes the user query string and returns the model's response string**.
+Additionally, the model's context
 includes the contents of the PDF files in the `pdfs/` folder.

 # Step 3: Initialize GUI variables